instaloader/instaloader/docs/index.rst

 **Instaloader**

-- downloads **public and private profiles, hashtags, user stories, feeds**,
+- downloads **public and private profiles, hashtags, user stories and feeds**,

-- downloads **comments, geotags, captions** of each post,
+- downloads **comments, geotags and captions** of each post,

+- automatically **detects profile name changes** and renames the target directory accordingly,

 - allows **fine-grained customization** of filters and where to store downloaded media,